 Click any of the programs below to learn more information on how you can get INVOLVED.

-Volunteer Fair: Held each fall, this event features representatives from over 50 local community agencies and student service organizations.
+Service Week: Held each fall, this event features representatives from over 50 local community agencies and student service organizations.
 You can pickup information and learn the next steps for becoming a one-time or regular volunteer.

 G-Force/Go Center: Mentor high school students through the college search and application process at local high schools.

 College Student for a Day: Spend a day with a high school student shadowing you to experience a day in the life of a college student.

 TCU LEAPS: One day a semester, come together as a campus to go out and serve the Fort Worth community.